Ultimate 2 Weeks Japan Itinerary:

 Lake Ashi Cruise

 The next leg of the Hakone Loop is a cruise on Lake Ashi aboard a pirate ship.
 A pirate ship cruise is pretty random, but that’s Japan for you.
-If the weather is on your side, you can also catch views of Mt.
+This was my favorite leg of the loop.
+If the weather is on your side, you can catch views of Mt.
 Fuji from a different perspective while on the lake.
 Even if Mt.
 Fuji visibility is poor, the lake cruise is still a peaceful way to enjoy the views of the lake and the surrounding mountains.
-The cruise stops at Hakone-machi or Moto-Hakone.
-Both are great places to stop for lunch.
-We found a delicious soba noodle restaurant right near the port at Hakone-machi, but pop into whichever restaurant looks yummy to you!
+Don’t forget to get a picture of the torii gate!

 After all that walking, treat yourself to a kaiseki dinner at your hotel.
 Most hotels in Hakone will offer this, but may require booking ahead.
+This was a highlight meal and experience of our trip, and so worth the extra cost.

 Day 5: Travel to Kanazawa